threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_payment.md

 an amount of capacity.
 After the pool is created and paid, the capacity is available for use by any of the users workloads.
 Once an actual workload is deployed, the available capacity in a pool will start decreasing.
 If the pool is empty, all workloads added to this pool will be deleted.
-At any time, new capacity can be added to an existing pool, extending the duration of the attached workloads in the process.
+At any time, new capacity could be added to an existing pool, extending the duration of the attached workloads in the process.
 If at any time a workload returns an error state, pool resources will no longer decrease (unless there are other healthy workloads).